Bytech-Technology/fangame_signal_lost/README.md

 ## 📝 License

-This project is licensed under the MIT License.[LICENSE](./LICENSE)
+This project is licensed under the Non-Commercial Fangame License.
+[LICENSE](./LICENSE)

 <br>